btcpayserver/blog/blog/_posts/btcpay-server-1-9-0.md

 ![](/images/btcpay1-9-0-pos.jpg)

 ### Receipts
-We’ve improved the digital receipts to better cater those devices.
+We’ve improved the digital receipts to better cater to those devices.
 Print size and consolidating data on the receipt are addressed in 1.9.0.
 Find the new and optimized print views on invoices!

 ### Improved NFC experience
 Merchants utilizing NFC functionality will be happy that we’ve added additional improvements.
-Earlier, if a customer wanted to pay via NFC, a merchantT had to tap the "Pay By NFC" button.
+Earlier, if a customer wanted to pay via NFC, the merchant had to tap the "Pay by NFC" button.
 From now on, if the browser already has permission, you no longer have to click the button.
-Just tap the NFC card, and payment gets received!
+Just tap the NFC card to initiate the payment!

 ## 🎉 Checkout v2 gets further improvements

-The next-gen checkout - V2 received additional improvements and is now a default for all new stores!
+Our next-gen checkout received additional improvements and is now the default for all new stores!

 Introduced a [couple of releases ago](https://blog.btcpayserver.org/btcpay-server-1-7-0/), the new checkout page continues to receive updates based on your feedback.
 We’re introducing new checkout presets to optimize the checkout experience.
-There are two options to choose from:, Retail mode and Online mode.
-These will effectively give a pre-setup store for either of the two purposes.
+There are two options to choose from: Retail and Online mode.
+These will effectively give you a pre-setup store for either of the two purposes.
 You can still fully customize, but we recognize there are many features, and having a template to start from brings huge time-saving at set up.
-On the customer-facing side, when the client has paid your store or invoice, the Checkout will show the on-chain transaction status, and if it still needs to confirm, when it confirms, it's party time, and confetti now comes out!
+On the customer-facing side, when the client has paid your store or invoice, the checkout will show the on-chain transaction status, and if it still needs to confirm.
+Once it confirms, it's party time – we even brought some confetti!
 One more thing with Checkout V2.

 Remember, if you run custom styling, be aware that setting V2 might break your design!